Kaif-Git28/Kaif-Git28/README.md

 - 🤖 **Machine Learning** - Building intelligent systems that learn and adapt
 - 📱 **IoT Solutions** - Connecting devices for smarter environments

-I approach every project with a focus on clean architecture, code quality, and future maintainability
+I approach every project with a focus on clean architecture, code quality, and future maintainability.

 ## 🛠️ Technical Skills